marlonrichert/vaadin-material-design/README.md

 # Material Design theme for Vaadin 7

-MyComponent is an UI component add-on for Vaadin 7.
+MyComponent is a theme add-on for Vaadin 7.

 ## Online demo